jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 ### Calm (1-20)

-- Roll 1d20 when traveling in Calm Weather.
+- Roll the Weather die  when traveling in Calm Weather.
 - Roll 1d4 if a party waits for ideal conditions.

 ### Stormy (+20) (21-40)

-- Roll 1d20+20 when traveling in Stormy Weather.
+- Roll the Weather die +20 when traveling in Stormy Weather.
 - Roll 2d20 for random weather on Jhed Continent.

 ### Calm Arcane (+40) (41-60)

-- Roll 1d20+40 when traveling through arcane torrents.
+- Roll the Weather die +40 when traveling through arcane torrents.
 - Roll 3d20 when traveling through Jhed Wasteland Coastline.
 - Roll 1d4 for beneficial effects.

 ### Stormy Arcane +60 (61-80)

-- Roll 1d20+60 when traveling in unstable weather.
+- Roll the Weather die +60 when traveling in unstable weather.
 - Roll 4d20 when traveling through Jhed Wasteland.

 ## Encounters +80 (81-100)